“I couldn’t afford the fee to release my LNAT results. I had no support and no cash to spare”

 My tutor was incredibly kind to me – she managed to get me a free computer when the college were upgrading their equipment.
 It was small gesture, but it meant I could stay home and study which saved me so much time.
 To my tutor, it was a small gesture, but to me, it was being seen and believed in.
 It meant the world to me.

-Even now, these courses are relatively unheard of, so I openly share my experiences on LinkedIn and TikTok to support others.
+Tower block of flats seen through a window on an overcast day in winterEven now, these courses are relatively unheard of, so I openly share my experiences on LinkedIn and TikTok to support others.
 I hear from a lot of children in tough situations who are stressed about what will happen if they don’t get their GCSEs.
-My personal advice is always to prioritise improving their situation because there are ways they can get back on track once they’re settled.
+My personal advice is always to prioritise improving their situation, because there are ways they can get back on track once they’re settled.

 “I couldn’t afford the fee to release my Law National Aptitude Test (LNAT) results.”

-My first year went well, but it ended on a bad note when it transpired that I owed the university £1,000 for fees.
+My first year went well, but it ended on a bad note when it transpired I owed the university £1,000 for fees.
 I wasn’t allowed to start my second year until I’d paid the debt.
 I went on a leave of absence and got a job to pay it off.
-But then I became pregnant – and it felt like my university dream was over.
+But then I became pregnant – it felt like my university dream was over.

-I managed to graduate with a first – that wouldn’t have happened if I hadn’t had my son.
-If I’d stayed in university from the start I would never have done as well as I did.
+I managed to graduate with a first: that wouldn’t have happened if I hadn’t had my son.
+If I’d stayed in university from the start, I would never have done as well as I did.
 Knowing he needed me spurred me on.

 I don’t have any graduation photos because I couldn’t afford them.
 I used a credit card to pay for my robe hire but I couldn’t stretch to the photos.
 It’s still a big regret for me.

 In the past few years, I’ve actually given people money to buy their graduation photos so they don’t end up with the same regret.
-Now that I’m financially stable it’s not much to me, but it can mean the world to someone who needs it.
-I was fortunate to get help along my journey so now I try to give others the same where I can.
+Now that I’m financially stable, it’s not much to me, but it can mean the world to someone who needs it.
+I was fortunate to get help along my journey, so now I try to give others the same where I can.

-"After I graduated my priority was to get a job to support me and my son."
+“After I graduated, my priority was to get a job to support me and my son.”

-In 2018 I went back to university part-time to do my LPC and masters whilst working full-time as a conveyancer.
-By this point I was also a mum-of-two.
+Claire Liddy in a black and white stripy top top holding a her newborn daughter.
+Claire smiles at the camera with the baby on her shoulder.
+Claire has blonde hair.In 2018, I went back to university part-time to do my LPC and master’s while working full-time as a conveyancer.
+By this point.
+I was also a mum of two.
 The pandemic hit in my final year, making it a hectic period.
-Not only did I have two kids to home-school, but I also had double the conveyancing caseload because of the stamp duty holiday.
+Not only did I have two kids to home school, but I also had double the conveyancing caseload because of the stamp duty holiday.

 I graduated in November 2020 with a distinction – I was amazed.
 My firm offered me a training contract and I qualified in November 2023 – after almost 20 years.
-When I qualified I wanted to lie down – it had been an exhausting journey.
+When I qualified, I wanted to lie down – it had been an exhausting journey.

 “It’s taken me over two decades to qualify as a solicitor but I know my journey has made me a better lawyer.”

-I’ve recently been shortlisted as Worcestershire Law Society’s ‘Junior Solicitor of the Year’ which is very surreal.
+I’ve recently been shortlisted as Worcestershire Law Society’s ‘Junior Solicitor of the Year’ which is surreal.
 I’m living proof that your background doesn’t have to define you.

-People definitely find me approachable.
-Clients and colleagues often say they feel like they can ask me the so-called “stupid questions” because they know I won’t judge them for asking.
+Claire Liddy smiles looking over her shoulder whilst wearing a graduation gown and cap at her masters graduation.
+Claire has blonde hair and is standing in a kitchen.People definitely find me approachable.
+Clients and colleagues often say they feel like they can ask me so-called “stupid questions”, because they know I won’t judge them for asking.

 Looking to the future of the profession, I’d like to see more social mobility in law.
 I really believe there should be more people who come from backgrounds like mine, especially as judges.
 We need people from all walks of life to enter law.